fenago/tableau-server/md/sites/Create a Local Group - Tableau.md

 Create a Local Group
 ====================
-Local groups are created using the [Tableau Server]{.VariablesProductName} internal user management system.
+Local groups are created using the [Tableau
+Server] internal user management system.
 After you create a group you can add and remove users, as well as set a minimum site role to grant to users in the group when they sign in.